vsantele/ArsenalMenuExtractor/README.md

 Simply add the URL of the `GetCalendar` function to your calendar.
 The URL is [https://arsenalextractor-2209-func.azurewebsites.net/api/getcalendar](https://arsenalextractor-2209-func.azurewebsites.net/api/getcalendar)

+If you want to select the menu for the summary, you can add the `?menu={yourMenu}` query parameter to the URL.
+Valid options are:

+- `vege` : Vegetarian menu
+- `day`: Day menu
+- `chef`: Chef menu

+Example: [https://arsenalextractor-2209-func.azurewebsites.net/api/getcalendar?menu=vege](https://arsenalextractor-2209-func.azurewebsites.net/api/getcalendar?menu=vege) will show the vegetarian menu in the summary of the event.

 ## How to deploy

 To deploy this project, you can use the [Bicep](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/overview?tabs=bicep) file inside `infrastructure` folder.
 Then you can upload the code to Azure Functions using the [Azure Functions extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions) for Visual Studio Code.